-Some manufacturers have tried to address this, but is difficult because of the design of them.
+Some manufacturers have tried to address this but is difficult because of their design of them.

-What serious photographers do instead is use a dedicated underwater housing for their DSLR cameras.
+What serious photographers do instead use a dedicated underwater housing for their DSLR cameras.

 Both of these cameras have a bunch of settings you can play around with which makes it not so easy to learn.